icopy-site/awesome/docs/awesome/awesome-fantasy.md

 #### [The Book of the New Sun](https://www.goodreads.com/series/41474-the-book-of-the-new-sun) *by [Gene Wolfe](https://en.wikipedia.org/wiki/Gene_Wolfe)* [4.1] :star2:

 My favourite book series of all time.
 Severian is an unreliable narrator, as he remembers everything.
 But he lies to you, and you slowly start to realise it.
-The fifth book, which was added later to the other four (https://github.com/RichardLitt/awesome-fantasy/blob/master/mostly sold as two books), has the most unexpected revelations that make a rereading entirely necessary.
+The fifth book, which was added later to the other four (mostly sold as two books), has the most unexpected revelations that make a rereading entirely necessary.
 This series is incredible. - [@RichardLitt](https://github.com/RichardLitt)

 Books: